-The ICO states the minimum you should take into consideration when doing a balancing test is the nature of data, the reasonable expectations, and the impact the processing can have on the individual, this can translate into a set of questions:
+The minimum you should take into consideration when doing a balancing test is the nature of the data, the reasonable expectations, and the impact the processing can have on the individual.
+This can translate into a set of questions:

-➡️ Are you processing any type of sensitive personal data that falls under the special category of data (biometric data, health data, genetic data…)?
+- Are you processing sensitive personal data that falls under the special category of data (biometric data, health data, genetic data…)?

-➡️ Is your processing imposing a high-risk to individuals’ rights and freedoms?
+- Is your processing imposing a high risk to an individual’s rights and freedoms?

-Why should you conduct a Legitimate Interests Assessment?
+Why you should conduct a Legitimate Interest Assessment

-When conducting LIA make sure you find arguments that support both sides so you can get real results and if you get negative results on your assessment, try to redefine the purpose, minimize the scope or try to find an alternative lawful basis.
+When conducting LIA, make sure you find arguments supporting both sides so you can get accurate results.
+If you get negative results on your assessment, try to redefine the purpose, minimize the scope, or find an alternative lawful basis.